1. Setting up the package sources

 root@linux# firewall-cmd --zone=public --add-service=http --permanent success root@linux# firewall-cmd --reload success

-We recommend the latest stable version.
-If you need an older version anyway, you can find these in download archive at the of the page.
+We recommend the use of the latest stable Checkmk version.
+If you need an older version (for example, as the basis for restoring a backup), you can find it in the download archive.
+Make sure that the package you select exactly matches the installed Linux distribution and its version.

-following example for the Checkmk Raw Edition and CentOS 8.x:
+The example shows the transfer of a Checkmk Raw Edition package on AlmaLinux 8.x:

 All packages are signed using GnuPG.
 Through the use of this signature, on the one hand it can be verified whether the package really is from Checkmk, and on the other hand it can be verified that the package is complete.